-A primary care doctor or a local practitioner basically acts like a guide for patients to suggest them better specialists to consult to.
+A primary care doctor or a local practitioner basically acts as a guide for patients to suggest to them better specialists consult.

 Of course, not every practitioner is abusing their expertise by prescribing expensive medication or treatment.
 However, it is a thought to ponder upon that there are greedy doctors out there who try to justify their extra treatments by manipulating you into believing them for their long experience.
 It is a fact after all, that a surgeon makes more money performing surgeries than a doctor does in a clinic doing a mere checkup.